Abstract

 Possible alternative

-spendable files can be removed without this gradual migration.
-Each time the protocol updates a contract directory, changing its balance for example, it checks the existence of spendable under its directory and removes it if exists.
-This removal on demand is simple but it cannot make the clean-ups completed:
+files can be removed without this gradual migration.
+Each time the protocol updates a contract directory, changing its balance for example, it checks the existence of spendable

-• Future protocols must keep this code for spendable files.
+files remain forever unless the contract is updated.- Future protocols must keep this code for

 We prefer the gradual migration since this sort of patching code should not exist forever in protocols.